What To Do in Maui: The Ultimate Maui Travel Guide

 What to do in Maui: Day 7

 Hike and sunset at Haleakala National Park.
-Haleakala crater is pretty mind blowing to see.
+Haleakala crater is pretty mind-blowing to see.
 You can hike down a bit (or all the way if you’re feeling super adventurous), and just admire how it looks more like Mars than Earth.
-Real go-getters will go to watch the sunrise over Haleakala, which I’m sure is amazing, but I’m more of a sleep in and watch the sunset kind gal.
+Real go-getters will go to watch the sunrise over Haleakala, which I’m sure is amazing, but I’m more of a sleep in and watch the sunset kinda gal.

 That’s it for my Maui travel guide!
 Did I miss anything?
 I’m always looking for new spots to check out in Maui, whether it’s a new hike or a restaurant, so email me if you think of anything else!